 Revenue estimate for the budget period is based on approved budget and forecast for the next three years based on Management's experience and expectations for the future.
+Revenue is expected to drop in the budget due to expectations of lower tonnage sold compared to 2021/22 and slightly decrease in the price level compared to 2021/22.

-Revenue growth in the budget and forecast periods is in total an decrease in revenue of 0.8% which will, among other things, be achieved through our activities in Building division including Sweden, where we can see that the market is growing, and the development in the processing department in the Industry division.
+In the forecast period from 2022/23 to 2024/25 an increase is expected in revenue of 3.2% which will, among other things, be achieved through our activities in Building division including Sweden, where we can see that the market is growing, and the development in the processing department and in the Industry division.

-A growth rate of 1.8% is estimated for years 4 to 6, as well as a growth rate of 1.8% in the terminal period (2019/20: 1,8%).
+A growth rate of 1.8% is estimated for years 4 to 6, as well as a growth rate of 1.8% in the terminal period (2020/21: 1,8%).
 In Management's assessment this is a realistic level of growth for the building and construction market as well as the industrial sector, in which RIAS A/S is operating.

-EBIT is estimated with a steady increase from the current level of DKK 16.6 million to DKK 18.1 million in the terminal period.
-The increase is attributable to increased sales, see above, and focus on product groups with higher gross profit and cost control, which are achieved through improved utilisation of IT systems and focus on improved use of the Company's resources.
+EBIT is estimated to decrease from the current level of DKK 21.6 million to DKK 16.3 million in the budget period 2022/23.
+The decrease is expected due to lower turnover, see above.
+In the forecast period EBIT is expected to increase with a steady state due to focus on product groups with higher gross profit and cost control, which are achieved through improved utilisation of IT systems and focus on improved use of the Company's resources.

-A discount rate of 9.5% before tax (2019/20: 9.5%) and 7.8% after tax (2019/20: 7.8%) has been applied as, in Management's assessment, this is in line with the risk profile of RIAS A/S.
+A discount rate of 10.2% before tax (2020/21: 9.5%) and 8.3% after tax (2020/21: 7,8%) has been applied as, in Management's assessment, this is in line with the risk profile of RIAS A/S.